-3.3 Reactive with extra capacity
+3.3.
+Reactive with Extra Capacity

 One might think the response times under Reactive would improve a lot by just adding some x% extra capacity at all times.
 This x% extra capacity can be achieved by running Reactive with a different r setting.
 Unfortunately, for this trace, it turns out that to bring T{95} down to our desired SLA, we need 100% extra capacity at all times, which corresponds to setting r = 30.
-This brings T{95} down to 487 ms, but causes power to jump up to the levels of AlwaysOn, as illustrated in Figure 4(b).
-It is even more problematic that each of our six traces in Table 1 requires a different x% extra capacity to achieve the desired SLA (with x% typically ranging from 50% to 200%), rendering such a policy impractical.
+This brings T{95} down to 487 ms, but causes power to jump up to the levels of Always On, as illustrated in Figure 4(b).
+It is even more problematic that each of our six traces in Table I requires a different x% extra capacity to achieve 14:8 A. Gandhi et al.